-The ASEAN-Australia Development Cooperation Program Phase II (AADCP II) is a partnership program between Australia and ASEAN that that supports ASEAN’s goal of establishing an ASEAN Economic Community (AEC) by the end of 2015 and deepening regional economic integration by 2025.
+The ASEAN-Australia Development Cooperation Program Phase II (AADCP II) is a partnership program between Australia and ASEAN that supports ASEAN's goal of implementing an ASEAN Economic Community (AEC) by 2025.
 The program provides high quality economic research and policy advice in priority economic sectors, including investment, trade in services, consumer protection, connectivity and financial integration in the region.
 The program aims to:

-- Assist the ASEAN Secretariat to improve its capacity and capability to serve the establishment of the AEC and ASEAN’s Vision 2025 agenda.
+- assist the ASEAN Secretariat to improve its capacity to support AEC implementation.

 ASEAN Australia New Zealand Free Trade Agreement (AANZFTA) Economic Cooperation Support Program

-This Economic Cooperation Support Program assists ASEAN countries to maximise the benefits of AANZFTA, which entered into force on 1 January 2010.
+The Economic Cooperation Support Program assists ASEAN countries to maximise the benefits of AANZFTA, which entered into force on 1 January 2010.
 The Agreement includes an arrangement for Australia and New Zealand to provide funding to assist in AANZFTA implementation across nine key components.
-This includes progressing AANZFTA’s built-in agenda, promoting business utilisation of AANZFTA opportunities, and advancing economic integration.
-The program includes funding for an Economic Cooperation Work Programme, a set of agreed annual activities to build the capacity of developing ASEAN countries to implement the AANZFTA; and funding for an AANZFTA Support Unit within the ASEAN Secretariat to implement program activities.
+This includes progressing AANZFTA's built-in agenda, promoting business utilisation of AANZFTA opportunities, and advancing economic integration.
+The program includes funding for an Economic Cooperation Work Programme, a set of agreed annual activities to build the capacity of developing ASEAN countries to implement the AANZFTA and funding for a Support Unit within the ASEAN Secretariat to implement program activities.

 Mekong Business Initiative

 $13.8 million, 2013-2018